 g.)
 Avoid punches.
 They vary widely in alcohol content.
 So it’s hard to judge how much alcohol you’re consuming.

-g) Follow medical advice about drinking with any medications you’re taking.
+g) Follow medical advice about drinking with any meds.

 3. Stay Hydrated

 Drink lots of water both before and while drinking.
 Alternating alcoholic and non-alcoholic drinks is very helpful.
-Alcohol causes the body to rid itself of alcohol.
+Alcohol causes the body to rid itself of water.
 This is a major cause of hangovers.
-Especially good are coconut water or a sports drinks like Gatorade.
+Very good are coconut water or a sports drinks like Gatorade.
 They replace electrolytes.
 Drinking heavily causes these nutrients to leave the body.3

 4. Choose Clear Alcoholic Beverages

 Choose lighter color or clear alcoholic beverages beverages.
 Examples include vodka and gin.
 They contain fewer congeners.
-These are substances that cause inflammation and make a hangover worse.
+These are substances that make a hangover worse.
 Darker beverages have more congeners.
 Examples include dark beer and red wine.4

 The very best choice would be a high-end vodka.
 That’s because their producers re-distill and filter them many times.
 Thus, they have virtually no congeners.